Massive water main break floods Houston freeway and homes

 HFD said it rescued three people.
 Firefighters searched and cleared a total of 12 vehicles.
 The public is asked to avoid the area.

-Despite the large area that's flooded, there are no reports of any injuries, according to HFD.
+Despite the large area that flooded, there were no reports of any injuries, according to HFD.

 MORE TO KNOW AFTER THE MAIN BREAK: